RESTAURANT NEWS | ASHEVILLE

 Sen Vietnamese Street Food has the kind of backstory that would already make me want to become a regular here.
 You know the one: couple meets, falls in love thanks in part to the recipes they shared at big family tables, and a restaurant is born.
 Hooked already.
 It’s a bonus that the food also happens to be downright fantastic.

-Sen comes from Quinn and Jesse Hawes, who met three years ago when he was living in Columbia, South Carolina, working as a web developer, and she owned a nail salon in Asheville.
-Both had two kids from previous marriages, and their families kept ending up around big tables together, eating Vietnamese food cooked by Quinn and her family.
+Sen comes from Quyen and Jesse Hawes, who met three years ago.
+He was living in Columbia, South Carolina, working for a web development and branding firm.
+She owns Avanté Beauty Lounge, a nail salon on Hendersonville Road.
+Both had two kids from previous marriages, and their families kept ending up around big tables together, eating Vietnamese food cooked by Quyen and her family.

 Jesse had little experience with Vietnamese food before that.
 “The first time I had pho, I was blown away,” he told me yesterday when I sat down there for lunch.
 “I loved it.
 Six days a week still.”

-Now Quinn’s mother, father, and uncle are all in the kitchen, which gives the food a feeling of continuity, of something handed across generations.
+Now Quyen’s mother, father, and uncle are all in the kitchen, which gives the food a feeling of continuity, of something handed across generations.
 AS for the pho, he'd tell me only that it simmers for 12 to 14 hours.
-"If I told you anything more, Quinn would kill me," he joked.
+"If I told you anything more, Quyen would kill me," he joked.

 Summer rolls